sublimetext-io/docs.sublimetext.io/docs/reference/package-control/reviewing.md

   should be followed.

-* Python plugins that use ST's API must be in the root folder of the repository.
+* Python plugins that use ST's API must be in the root folder of the Git repository.
   Otherwise Sublime Text will not find them.

 * Packages are delivered in an archive format,